Approximating the quantum approximate optimization algorithm with digital-analog interactions: The Digital-Analog Quantum Computational Paradigm

-The DA paradigm \cite{lamata2018digital, parra2020digital} is a scheme designed to take the best features of both digital and analog quantum computing and has been recently demonstrated to yield an implementation for the quantum Fourier transform, in which significant advantages over regular digital schemes are demonstrated for reasonable coherent-control error assumptions \cite{martin2020digital}.
-Digital Quantum Computing (DQC) allows flexibility for a device to carry out any task compiled to the device's native gates, whereas analog quantum computation, i.e. quantum simulators, benefit from superior noise resilience characteristics stemming from reduced requirement to completely control the full dynamics of every qubit \cite{Ac_n_2018}.
+The DA paradigm \cite{lamata2018digital, parra2020digital} is designed to take the best features of both digital and analog quantum computing and has been shown to yield an implementation for the quantum Fourier transform and the Harrow-Hassidim-Lloyd algorithm, in which significant advantages over regular digital schemes are demonstrated for reasonable coherent-control error assumptions \cite{martin2020digital, martin2022digital}.
 The basic premise of the DA scheme is that blocks resembling the time evolution of an analog simulator are performed, punctuated by digital single-qubit operations.
-This is depicted in quantum circuit form in Fig. \ref{fig:DA_scheme}.
-The DA paradigm comes in two varieties, the \textit{step-wise} scheme (sDAQC) and the \textit{always-on} or \textit{banged} scheme (bDAQC) which introduces error to computations due to the non-commutativity of single qubit operations used in conjunction with an entangling resource interaction.
-This work proposes the use of always-on- or bDAQC-QAOA on near-term devices for quantum optimisation, for which the step-wise scheme provides a guarantee that in the limit of infinitely fast single-qubit operations, bDAQC-QAOA is identical to error-free QAOA.
+This premise is depicted in quantum circuit form in Fig. \ref{fig:DA_scheme}.
+The DA paradigm yields two options for its implementation, the \textit{step-wise} scheme (sDAQC) and the \textit{always-on} or \textit{banged} scheme (bDAQC), in which error is introduced to computations due to the non-commutativity of single qubit operations used simultaneously with an entangling resource interaction.
+This work proposes the use of an always-on-resource (bDAQC-QAOA) on near-term quantum devices for discrete optimisation.
+To this aim, the step-wise scheme provides a guarantee that if single-qubit gates can be applied sufficiently fast, no errors are introduced and the always on scheme produces the same state as a standard gate-based implementation.